sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/README.md

 Evidence generated during later validation should be identified separately from evidence produced during an original interactive run.

+Current validation:

+- `sp001-baseline/` — physically separate Ed25519 provider baseline, including provider-unavailable fail-closed behavior and restoration.

 ## Scope

-The separate-provider work evaluates provider placement and the preservation of bounded provider authority across that separation.
+The separate-provider work evaluates provider placement, trust separation, and the preservation of bounded provider authority across that separation.

 A completed test supports only the properties actually exercised by that test.